Learn more about the different types of Leave of Absence

+There are many different reasons why you may need to take a Leave of Absence.
+DePaul is committed to supporting you during these times.
 This section is designed to help you determine which leave and benefits programs meet your immediate needs.
-Below are the types of available leaves of absence.
+Below are the types of available Leaves of Absence.
 Each link provides access to the university policy, information on how to apply for the leave, what to do while you are on a leave and what to do when it is time to return to work from a leave.

 - Short -term Disability is available to eligible employees if leave of absence is due to your own serious health condition.